HRL-at-NYUSH/portal-back-end/README.md

 4. Start server: `sanic server.app`.
 Use `--dev` for hot reloading.

 ## Features
-1. Grouping by multiple variables.
+1. Grouping by single variable.
 2. Filtering by multiple ranges.

 ## Charts